Versailles Day Trip by Bike from Paris: The Best Way to See Versailles!

 The tour we did is the “Versailles: Food & Palace Bike Tour” with Boutique Bike Tours.
 The full-day tour includes train transport between Paris and Versailles, use of a bike for the day, guided visits to the Palace of Versailles and the gardens, and more.

-They think of everything on this tour, from providing heatsets inside the palace to picnic blankets along the Grand Canal.
+They think of everything on this tour, from providing headsets inside the palace to picnic blankets along the Grand Canal.
 (They'll provide rain ponchos in bad weather, too!)
 And the guides are all fantastic.
 (Book the same tour here.)

 How much is the tour?